 Likely Majors/Minors: ARTDES, CE, CS, EE, ROB, SI

 Interaction & Product Design (2 Students)

-Preferred Skills: 3D modeling software such as Rhino or SolidWorks and experience with digital fabrication and prototyping of interactive systems (wireless kick-button).
+Preferred Skills: 3D modeling, digital fabrication, and prototyping of interactive systems (wireless kick-button).

 Likely Majors/Minors: ARCH, ARTDES, CE, CS, EE, ME

 Roland Graf is a media artist, design researcher, and inventor.
 He collaborates across disciplines to design platforms, games, and interactive systems that reframe the body and interactivity in the built environment.
 Graf’s doctoral research focused on tracing a convergence of artistic and ludic (i.e., playful) engineering approaches at the intersection of interactive art and human-computer interaction.
 His current research explores the roles of play and playful exploration of emerging technologies in prototyping and building more accessible and inclusive futures.

 Graf initiated and directs several interdisciplinary research collaborations at the University of Michigan including: Daylight Media Lab, a collaboration with material scientists and engineers exploring sunlight as a medium for interactive outdoor media systems; Internet of Shoes, a sensory networking platform for street-level interactions in collaboration with engineers of embedded wireless technologies.
 His most recent research with computer engineers, iGYM, is an inclusive augmented reality system that enables people with different abilities to play and exercise together.
 Funded by the U-M Exercise & Sport Science Initiative, it received the Best Paper Award in the proceedings of CHI Play 2019 and was featured in more than 300 media outlets including The New York Times, The Washington Post, ABC News, Houston Chronicle, and USA Today.